sen-tou/stvbyr-tech/content/blog/mount-volumes-with-sshfs-in-manjaro-from-synology.md

 Okay, lets break it down.

-1. The first option is the connection string.
+1. `user@synology:/folder` is the connection string.
 Important mount root is appareantly `/volume{x}` so you can just use `/folder` to specify the shared folder on the synology
-2. The second part is the folder where we wanna mount it locally
+2. `/mnt/folder` is the folder where we wanna mount it locally
-3. The third one is the type of mount.
+3. `sshfs` is the type of mount.
 This has had me quiet a bit.
 I first tried to use `fuse.sshfs` as this is what you find the most on the internet.
 But I had to use `sshfs`.
-As far as I understood, this type only works with systems that use `systemd`.
+As far as I understood, this type only works with systems that use `systemd`
-4. The forth one are the options.
+4. `identityfile...` are the options.
 This is the most important part
    - `_netdev`: This lets the system know that we want to mount a volume that needs network access in order to be mounted.
 The system wait until it is established